pounard/goat-mapper/README.md

    for JOINs statements,

  - [ ] write specific SQL-comparison tests for entity columns SELECTion,

- - [ ] implement SQL schema introspector in goat-query,

- - [ ] implement SQL builder introspector in goat-query,

- - [ ] SQL schema introspector that reads your schema and reconcile with exising entity classes, to auto-generated definitions,

- - [ ] SQL schema introspector that reads your schema and generate PHP entities,

  - [ ] implement to many conditions same as upper, but using EXISTS query,